Ayla Rule Service (ARS)

 - Compares

-) to the rule subject name (DATAPOINT
+event_type(datapoint) to the rule subject name (DATAPOINT). - Compares

-) to the first argument of the rule subject (AC000W000000001
+dsn(AC000W000000001) to the first argument of the rule subject (AC000W000000001). - Compares

-) to the constant of the rule expression (90
+value(89) to the constant of the rule expression (90) using the<operator. - Uses the Rule

-array to find and perform the associated action(s).
+action_idsarray to find and perform the associated action(s).

 Rule-to-Action